Posterior elbow impingement causes pain at the back of the elbow.

 In older athletes, Osteoarthritis or wear and tear of the elbow joint is the most likely cause.

-Treatment may involve taping or wearing an elbow support to limit the range of movement at the elbow, preventing hyperextension.
+Elbow hyperextension taping limits the range of movement at the elbow preventing hyperextension.

-If conservative treatment is not successful then surgery may be required to remove the impinging bone growth.
+If conservative treatment fails then you may need surgery.
+This involves removing the impinging bone growth.